Social Work Scholarship Opportunities

 Provides a listing of scholarships, contests, awards, fellowships and grants available to social work students.

 Undergraduate, Graduate, or Doctoral level students who are members of the NABSW are eligible to apply for scholarships.

 Current Campaign - Sustainable lending library

-The Department of Social Work has developed Sustainable Textbook Lending Library that facilitates access to educational materials/resources throughout social work students’ educational career.
+The Department of Social Work has developed Sustainable Textbook Lending Library that facilitates access to educational materials/resources throughout bachelor of social work students’ educational career.
 The library operates through the department and provides a lending service of essential educational materials to our students.

 - Students consistently rely on textbooks available through limited physical reserves at the library.